BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ## Introduction

+If some of you do not want to write code as we go through the project (even if I strongly recommend it) [here](https://github.com/BorisLaporte/ansible_aws_docker_swarm_tutorial) is my repo containing all the code.

 ### Docker swarm

 Docker swarm is an orchestration service.
 Easy to use, it allows us to run our webapps at scale at a production grade.
 You can see a summary list of its features [here](https://docs.docker.com/engine/swarm/)